Part-Time

 If my employer has agreed to pay my course fees what do I need to do?

 You must make an online application and pay the €250 application deposit.
+See payment option 3 on the information you need to submit.

 Can I get a receipt for fees paid?